A tree-based kernel for densities and its applications in clustering DNase-seq profiles: Simulation Study

-We run three experiments, each with 100 replications.
-The ind-tree and cor-tree models are implemented using the Gibbs sampler, and the initial value for the membership variable $Z_i$ is set to be the clustering result from PAM.
+The IndTree and CorTree models are implemented using the Gibbs sampler, and the initial value for the membership variable $Z_i$ is set to be the discretized \textit{rowsum} of $X$.
 We run 100 MCMC iterations for the burn-in period, and collect the results based on an additional 50 iterations.
-Both tree models use a 6-layer dyadic tree, and the cor-tree model uses the first 4 layers' splitting variables to be included in the covariance structure, resulting in a covariance matrix of dimension $\R^{31\times 31}$.
+Both tree models use a 6-layer dyadic tree, and the CorTree model uses the first 4 layers' splitting variables to be included in the covariance structure, resulting in a covariance matrix of dimension $\R^{31\times 31}$.

-Based on the results in Table \ref{tb:Sim_clus}, among all competing methods, cor-tree achieves the highest mean and median ARI.
-Both ind-tree and cor-tree models, in some instances, can achieve perfect clustering (ARI=1), although the standard deviation of both tree methods tends to be larger than the distance-based methods (K-means and PAM).
-This might be due to the random initialization from PAM results.
+Based on the results in Table \ref{tb:Sim_clus}, among all competing methods, CorTree achieves the highest mean and median ARI.
+DMM, IndTree, and CorTree, in some instances, can achieve perfect clustering (ARI=1).
+The incrementally flexible design in Figure~\ref{fig:ablation} from DMM, IndTree, to CorTree, leads to increasingly better performance.

-From Table \ref{tb:Sim_clus}, although rarely, the ind-tree can sometimes produce results where all subjects collapse into a single cluster (corresponding to the instance where $\text{ARI}=0$).
-After investigating these extreme instances for ind-tree, we find that the ind-tree method is more sensitive to the tree tail shrinkage, in our case, $\sigma_\varepsilon$ in \eqref{eq:cor_psi}, and more specifically $c$ in the $\IG(c,1/l_\varepsilon)$ prior, whereas cor-tree is much less sensitive to the tail shrinkage.
-This is because for the ind-tree, due to the independence assumption on $\psi_\varepsilon$, the dispersion in $\psi_{i,\varepsilon}$ is only controlled by the diagonal posterior variance, which is greatly influenced by $\sigma_\varepsilon$.
-The variance of $\psi_{i,\varepsilon}$ in cor-tree can be adaptively accounted for through the sparse covariance prior, which allows the marginal variance of $\psi_{i,\varepsilon}$ to be relatively large in the shallow layers of the tree, and adaptively shrinks to 0 for the deep layers.

-\section{Clustering of TF footprints using DNase-Seq data from ENCODE}
+\section{Clustering of TF footprints using DNase-seq data from ENCODE}